Hilton Takes Bold Actions to Serve the Environment and Social Programs

 - Guests staying in Central/South America (46%), the Middle East/Africa (45%), Asia Pacific (41%) and mainland Europe (35%) are more likely to seek this information before booking.

 Christopher J. Nassetta, President and CEO, Hilton, and Chairman, World Travel & Tourism Council, revealed that Hilton is “taking a leadership role to ensure that the destinations where travelers work, relax, learn and explore are vibrant and resilient for generations of adventurers yet to come.”

 Already an environmental leader in the industry, Hilton’s new 2030 Goals include a plethora of environmental and social improvement targets such as reducing carbon emissions, removing plastic straws from managed properties, expanding their soap recycling program, doubling monetary support for disaster relief efforts, and contributing 10 million volunteer hours through Team member initiatives.

-According to Sheila Bonini, Senior Vice President, Private Industry Engagement, World Wildlife Fund, these efforts are, “setting in motion a plan that will have ripple effects across the hospitality industry while providing more sustainable options for travelers.”
+According to Sheila Bonini, Senior Vice President, Private Sector Engagement, World Wildlife Fund, these efforts are, “setting in motion a plan that will have ripple effects across the hospitality industry while providing more sustainable options for travelers.”